Program Name: Computerized Accounting with Computer Operations

 C101 Information Processing - 75 hrs

-This course provides an overview of modern office machines, and the use of an electronic desktop calculator to solve problems in these areas: fractions, decimals, bank and sales records, markup and mark down, interest, credit, discounts, insurance and taxes.
+This course provides an overview of common business applications, and the use of a calculator to solve problems in these areas: fractions, decimals, bank and sales records, markup and mark down, interest, credit, discounts, insurance and taxes.